robinske/personal-site/_posts/2016-04-06-monads-part-2-the-free-monad.markdown

 ---

-This is the second part to my series on explaining `Monads` for non type-theorists.
-[Read Part One here](http://blog.krobinson.me/posts/explaining-monads).
+This is the follow up post to my explanation of `Monads` for non type-theorists.
+[Read part one here](http://blog.krobinson.me/posts/explaining-monads).

 <div class="line"></div>

 I had heard a lot of things about the `Free Monad` and never really understood what it was, so decided to do some research that led me here.
-Without the energy or desire to learn category theory, I wanted to understand the mechanics within the Scala ecosystem and the reasoning behind its use.
+Without the energy or desire to learn category theory, I wanted to grasp the mechanics within the Scala ecosystem and the reasoning behind its use.
+Again, we start with Monoids...

-## Be Free
+## Free Monoids

 A quick refresh on `Monoids`:
 {% highlight scala %}